 German Corporate Governance Code (DCGK)

-The German Corporate Governance Code (DCGK) aims to make the German system of corporate governance more transparent and more easily comprehensible.
-It is intended to promote the trust placed in the management and supervision of publicly listed companies in Germany by international and national investors, customers, employees, and the general public.
-The DCGK comprises three different elements.
-On the one hand, it describes the legal requirements governing the management and supervision (“corporate governance”) of German publicly listed companies.
-These requirements are mainly governed by the German Stock Corporation Act (AktG).
-Further elements of the Code involve nationally and internationally acknowledged standards of high-quality, responsible corporate governance in the form of recommendations and suggestions.
-In the Code text, recommendations are indicated by the word “shall”, while suggestions are made using the word “should”.
+The objective of the German Corporate Governance Code (DCGK) is to make the dual German corporate governance system transparent and understandable.
+The Code includes principles, recommendations and suggestions governing the management and monitoring of German listed companies that are accepted nationally and internationally as standards of good and responsible governance.
+It aims to promote confidence in the management and supervision of German listed companies by investors, customers, employees and the general public.
+The German corporate governance code consists of three elements.
+At first it describes legal regulations for management and supervision of German listed companies (corporate governance), which are mainly referring to the Aktiengesetz (German Stock Corporation Act).
+Further elements are international and national acknowledged standards for good and responsible corporate governance, in the form of recommendations and suggestions.
+Recommendations are marked in the text by use of the word “shall” and suggestions of the word “should”.

 The current Declarations of Conformity submitted by HORNBACH Holding AG & Co.
 KGaA and HORNBACH Baumarkt AG pursuant to § 161 AktG can be found here: Declarations of Conformity

-The current version of the German Corporate Governance Code is also available as a PDF download: PDF (236.92 kB)
+The current version of the German Corporate Governance Code is available here: German Corporate Governance Code

 Ad-hoc announcement: Board of Management resolves share buyback for employee share program